 Contact: Academy of Medical Sciences grants team at email@example.com

 This scheme is a partnership between the Academy of Medical Sciences and Arthritis Research UK.
-Other partners in this scheme include the Wellcome Trust, the British Heart Foundation, the Medical Research Council, the Royal College of Physicians and Diabetes UK.
+Other partners in this scheme include the Wellcome Trust, the British Heart Foundation, the Medical Research Council and Diabetes UK.

 What do starter grants for clinical lecturers provide?

-The starter grants for clinical lecturers scheme provides modest 'starter' funds of up to £30,000 over 1-2 years to enable research-active clinical lecturers pursue their research work, gather preliminary data and so further strengthen their applications for longer-term fellowships and funding.
+The starter grants for clinical lecturers scheme provides modest starter funds of up to £30,000 over one to two years to enable research active clinical lecturers to pursue their research work, gather preliminary data and so further strengthen their applications for longer term fellowships and funding.